tzurp/performance-total/README.md

 ## Getting the results

 When all the tests are completed, a new results directory is created in your project's root folder (the default directory name is performance-results).
 Inside this directory, two files are created: performance-results.json and performance-results.csv.
 These files contain analyzed data for each sample, including the average time, standard error of mean (SEM), number of samples, minimum value, maximum value, earliest time, and latest time.
 You can use this data to identify any performance regressions or improvements over time.

+### Analyzing performance data in bulk

+To analyze existing performance data in bulk without generating new tests, it is recommended to use the [__performancetotal-cli__ tool](https://www.npmjs.com/package/performancetotal-cli).

 ## Typescript support